From Amsterdam With Love

 “Traveling together is a big task,” remembers Maura.
 “But that doesn’t mean you can’t have fun while you’re doing it.”
 Fun was an understatement.

-After one day in London, the couple got to Amsterdam and fell in love with the city.
+After a quick stop in London, the couple arrived in Amsterdam and fell in love with the city.
 The omnipresent canal.
 Endless people watching.
 The “cozy architecture” of neighborhood pubs.

-As they boarded a 7am train in the pouring rain to leave Amsterdam and make it to Paris before Thanksgiving, they both had tears in their eyes (“boo-hoo, right?”).
+As they boarded a 7am train in the pouring rain to leave Amsterdam, they both had tears in their eyes (“boo-hoo, right?”).

 The trip was a success.